-The Roundtable is working with industry partners, stakeholders and policymakers through the newly formed Business Continuity Coalition (BCC) to develop and enact an effective federal pandemic risk/business continuity insurance program that provides the economy with the coverage it needs to provide business continuity coverage in the face of pandemic risk.
-Looking ahead, a federal business continuity insurance program should be put into place before there is a recurrence of pandemic or government Ordered shut down in response to other phenomena.
+The Roundtable is working with industry partners, stakeholders and policymakers through the Business Continuity Coalition (BCC) to develop and enact an effective federal pandemic risk/business continuity insurance program that provides the economy with the coverage it needs to provide business continuity coverage in the face of pandemic risk.
+Looking ahead, a federal business continuity insurance program should be put into place before there is a recurrence of pandemic or government ordered shut down in response to other phenomena.

 November 4, 2021

 Roundtable and Business Coalition Strongly Support House Reintroduction of Pandemic Risk Insurance Act

 November 2, 2021

 NEWS: The Real Estate Roundtable Strongly Supports the Pandemic Risk Insurance Act